 - MCC advisors seek to provide the highest quality academic advising services, including assisting in the transfer process.
 We further reinforce how critical it is that students establish their own transfer connection, recognizing that in the transfer process a direct point of contact with the next school helps students begin to understand the bigger picture, and builds confidence that course choices are effective.

-- Finally, by taking a proactive approach to the transfer process, students can establish when best to officially apply to their next school, and can note other important deadlines in the transfer process, including: scholarship applications, financial aid, housing, etc. Four-year colleges & universities, as well as many academic degree programs, range from “selective” to “highly selective” in the admissions process, so it is important to be aware of early admissions application opportunities (and other critical application criteria) to increase a student’s prospects of being officially admitted.
+- Finally, by taking a proactive approach to the transfer process, students can establish when best to officially apply to their next school and can note other important deadlines in the transfer process, including scholarship applications, financial aid, housing, etc. Four-year colleges & universities, as well as many academic degree programs, ranging from “selective” to “highly selective” in the admissions process, so it is important to be aware of early admissions application opportunities (and other critical application criteria) to increase a student’s prospects of being officially admitted.